 At Sparsholt C of E Primary School staff, parents and children work together to create a climate where bullying is not accepted.
-We follow a Christian ethos that believes all people are made in the image of God and are unconditionally loved by God.
+We believe that all people are made in the image of God and are unconditionally loved by God.
 Everyone is equal, and we treat each other with dignity and respect.
-Our school is a place where everyone can flourish in a loving and inclusive community.
+Our school is a place where everyone should be able to flourish in a loving and hospitable community.